0xProject/0x-protocol-specification/v2/coordinator-specification.md

 ## Design choices

-The goals of this coordinator server implementation are to enable soft cancels and to allow for a selective delay in between fill requests and fill approvals.
+The goals of this coordinator server implementation are to enable soft cancels and to enforce a selective delay between a fill request being received and approved.

 ### Soft cancels

 Typically, orders may only be cancelled using an on-chain method on the `Exchange` contract, such as `cancelOrder` or `cancelOrdersUpTo`.
 However, since coordinator orders may only be filled with an approval from their corresponding coordinator, they may be "soft cancelled" if the coordinator simply refuses to accept future fill requests for that order.
 This allows users to cancel outstanding orders quickly and freely without any on-chain transaction.
-Note that users must trust that the coordinator honor their cancel request until an order has expired or been cancelled on-chain.
+Note that users must trust that the coordinator honor their cancel request until an order has expired or has been cancelled on-chain.
 However this process is made auditable with signed cancel receipts provided by the coordinator.

 ### Selective delay

 The coordinator server adds a time delay between fill requests and approvals.
 This design decision has been made in order to give liquidity providers higher optionality and the ability to cancel stale orders more frequently (decreasing the chances of losing money on a trade).
-Simulations have show this to decrease spreads, leading to a net benefit for both providers and consumers of liquidity.
+Simulations have shown this to decrease spreads, leading to a net benefit for both providers and consumers of liquidity.
 Note that this should also decrease profitability of coordinator orders for arbitraguers, which should indirectly decrease the number of trade collisions.

 ## Configuration